atrgegit/day3/swarm/docker-swarm.md

 31kfa3tar52dp6hgi3xf7lvwb  my-web.4  nginx  swarmb  Running        Running 17 seconds ago
 ```

-Let's see how we can tell node to empty its workload, we drain the node to makse not service replicas are running on it
+Let's see how we can tell node to empty its workload, we drain the node to make sure no service replicas are running on it

 ```bash
 $ sudo docker node update --availability drain swarma